flutesys/slate/source/index.html.md

 ### Example

-A small company might have 3 virtual flutes:
+A small company might have 4 virtual flutes:

-*   dev@yourcompany.api.flutemail.com for their development testing emails
-*   marketing@yourcompany.api.f
+*   A "transactional" flute, which appears from support@yourcompany.com, used to send important transactional emails like reminders and password resets.
-    More precisely, you must configure an environment which tells us which providers to route your email through.
-For example, you might have a "Marketing" email environment, which sends mail from noreply@mail.yourcompany.com through Mailgun, and if it detects a spam bounce, resends the email through SparkPost.
+*   A "marketing" flute, which appears from noreply@mail.yourcompany.com, sent through Mailgun, and if it detects a spam bounce, resends the email through SparkPost.
 This ensures high reliability and deliverability, while also keeping your marketing email on a different domain, [protecting the sending reputation of your transactional email](https://postmarkapp.com/blog/separate-your-promotional-and-transactional-email-sending).

-Technically speaking, a Flute Mail Environment is just 2 things:

-Different sending environments allow you to organize your different kinds of email, so that your customers can unsubscribe from your marketing email without affecting their password resets.
-It also makes it easier to analyze the deliverability of different types of email.

-Configure your email sending environments on your Flute Mail [dashboard](https://dashboard.flutemail.com/).
+*   A "personal" flute, which appears from ceo@yourcompany.com, used to send a low-volume of highly critical messages through GMail's SMTP servers to get the benefit of GMail's high reliability and reputation.
+*   A "dev" flute for testing messages and developer notifications.

+### Best practices

+### Guideline 1: High granularity

+Generally speaking, the more granular your flutes are, the better.
+There is virtually no limit to how many flutes you can create.
+Sending different types of email through a different flutes makes it easier to isolate issues and follow-up on logs later.
+It also makes it easier to unsubscribe users from certain types of emails, without blocking critical ones.

+### Guideline 2: Have a redundant Smart Failover provider

+Always configure your flute to have a redundant "smart failover" provider, so that if emails fail through the primary provider (for whatever reason), your emails still gets delivered.

+### Guideline 3: Consider having your Smart Failover provider on a different domain

+Having your redundant provider on a different domain helps to protect against random domain reputation issues.
+For example you might send from yourcompany.com and yourcompanymail.com.
+Most businesses have multiple domains for different purposes (testing, etc.).

+### Have an expert take a look.

+We're happy to assist users in designing and implementing a good email strategy.
+[Contact us](https://www.flutemail.com/support) for more info.

 <br><br><br><br><br><br><br><br><br>

 # Authentication

 Every API request must be authenticated with a username and password.
-The username is your Environment ID-Name and the password is an API key for that environment.
+The username is your Environment `username` and the password is an API key for that environment.
 These keys can be generated from your Flute Mail dashboard.

 Different environments must use different API keys.
 A key may only be viewed once, at the time you create it,